 The closest Gelateria is at Pontevecchio (via dei Bardi) one of several locations of La Strega Nocciola, a very trendy artisanal gelateria; also in the area (in piazza della Passera) the winner of many awards, Gelateria della Passera (opposite the restaurant of “signature” tripe and lampredotti).

-The “best in Town” (but rankings are wasted) Ghibellina in the center, Badiani on viale dei Mille, dei Servi on via dei Servi, Gelateria la Carraia, this side of the Ponte alla Carraia, La Sorbettiera in piazza Tasso, tiny place , Sbrino (“peasant ice cream shop”) on via dei Serragli.
+The “best in Town” (but rankings are wasted) Ghibellina in the center, Badiani in Tosinghi street, dei Servi on via dei Servi, Gelateria la Carraia, this side of the Ponte alla Carraia, La Sorbettiera in piazza Tasso, tiny place , Sbrino (“peasant ice cream shop”) on via dei Serragli.

 Or the historic ones like Perchè no? on via dei Tavolini, Vivoli on via Isola delle Stinche, Santa Croce area, but these are on all the Guides and we are not telling you anything new.